MFarabi619/Workday-Time-Entry-Script/README.md

 - Storing values in a dictionary and iterating through them.
 - Manipulating the order of items in a dictionary.
 - Considered using multithreading/multiprocessing to for the sign-in check stage, but decided against it as it would be too complicated for this use case.
 Used a while loop instead.
+- If there is no browser open, the webbrowser module will open the default browser in the main monitor.
+If there is a browser open, it will open a new tab in the same browser, with the browser remaining on the monitor screen it was originally in.